Lawliar/logseq-database/techniques/llvm.md

 ### if you specify -flto to clang, and ask it to compile .c to .o, it will generate llvm bitcode for some reason
 remove the -flto, then it will be fine

+### no old version  API documentation?
+use internet archive for the specific page that you want to look for